-With a tank capable of holding almost 3 gallons of fuel, this garage heater can provide heat for about 6 hours straight.
+With a tank capable of holding almost 3 gallons of fuel and producing 70,000 BTUs of heat, this garage heater can provide heat for about 6 hours straight.

 Many users value this unit over other types of garage heaters because of how quietly it works – contrary to, for example, forced air heaters, you may not even hear it at all.